 Yossi Milo Gallery is pleased to announce representation of artist Shikeith.
 The artist’s premiere exhibition at the gallery will open in 2022.
 For more information, please visit the gallery's website.

-A new site-specific installation by Shikeith commissioned by moCa Cleveland, in Ohio, is now on view in Imagine Otherwise through June 6, 2021.
-Organized by La Tanya S. Autry, moCa Cleveland’s first on-staff Black curator, the four-person exhibition presents work across media that highlights the ability of Black cultures to persist by always "imagining otherwise."
-Other featured artists include Imani Dennison, Amber N. Ford, and Antwoine Washington.
+A new site-specific installation by Shikeith commissioned by moCa Cleveland, in Ohio, was on view in Imagine Otherwise February 18 — June 6, 2021.
+Organized by La Tanya S. Autry, moCa Cleveland’s first on-staff Black curator, the four-person exhibition presented work across media that highlights the ability of Black cultures to persist by always "imagining otherwise."
+Other featured artists included Imani Dennison, Amber N. Ford, and Antwoine Washington.
 For more information, please visit moCa Cleveland’s website.

 Commissioned work by Shikeith is exhibited in Enunciated Life at the California African American Museum in Los Angeles, CA, through August 15, 2021.
 Through video, painting, photography, and installation, this group show explores artists who draw upon sonic and choreographic elements of Black spirituality, making legible different bodily experiences and social issues.
 For more information, please visit the museum's website.